 Our strategy for the Welsh language, Cymraeg 2050, sets long-term targets for increasing the number of teachers able to teach through the medium of Welsh.

 We are currently recruiting a broadly sufficient number of Welsh-medium teachers for the primary sector to be able to meet the 2021 target.
 However, reaching the 2021 targets for the secondary sector is a challenge.
 Particular focus is needed on increasing the number of secondary school teachers able to teach Welsh as a subject and to teach through the medium of Welsh.

 The aim of the programme is to increase the number of Welsh-medium secondary teachers.
 Data suggest that there is a surplus of Welsh-medium primary teachers.
 Therefore, we are piloting a conversion programme targeting primary teachers with Qualified Teacher Status (QTS) to receive training and support in order to convert to teach in the secondary sector.

-The programme will be provided in partnership between schools and the Initial Teacher Education (ITE) providers over a period of one school term (12 to 14 weeks, dependent on the length of the school term).
+The programme will be provided in partnership between schools and the Initial Teacher Education (ITE) providers over a period of one school term.

 The first pilot will be held during the 2020 summer term, starting on 20 April.

 There will be four days of support delivered by ITE providers on the following themes:

 - Overview of lesson planning techniques